1. Home

 (Previous husband FLOOD Andrew)

-Date/Place of Marriage15 May 1848 Ireland no place given
+Date/Place of Marriage15 May 1848 South Dublin Ireland

 Children by 1st WifeNot yet known